AkaneTan/Gramophone/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-- [ ] I will follow the issue format and will add `[FR]` to the start of my issue title, and I acknowledge that if I don't follow the format, my issue might get closed without further explanation.
+- [ ] I will open one issue per request, follow the issue format and will add `[FR]` to the start of my issue title, and I acknowledge that if I don't follow the format, my issue might get closed without further explanation.